MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 ms.subservice: waf-workload-avs
 ---

-# Security considerations for Azure VMware Solution
+# Security considerations for Azure VMware Solution workloads

 This article discusses the security design area of an Azure VMware Solution workload.
 The discussion covers various measures for helping to secure and protect Azure VMware Solution workloads.
 These measures help protect infrastructure, data, and applications.
 This approach to security is a holistic one that aligns with an organization's core priorities.